 Some medications do cost less than supplements.
 For example, prednisone, a drug often used for allergic pets, is inexpensive.
 However, giving prednisone on a regular basis will add to the cost of care, since its long term use can predispose an animal to other problems such as diabetes or adrenal gland disease.
 Additionally, patients taking prednisone on a regular basis should have checkups and blood and urine testing every three to four months to allow early detection of these diseases.
 These repeated veterinary visits and costs would be unnecessary with a holistic approach.
 And since medications like prednisone may actually reduce your dog’s longevity, spending a little more on holistic therapy is worth the money if it gains him several more years of happy and healthy life.

-Myth #2: There’s no proof holistic care works
+Myth #2: There’s no proof holistic natural pet care works

 If you know where to look, there are literally thousands of documents showing the effectiveness of holistic care.
 It is true that nutritional supplements are not subjected to the same standards of testing as conventional drugs, but that doesn’t mean there aren’t studies showing their effectiveness (or in some cases, lack of effectiveness).
 In fact, many studies have shown holistic therapies can be more beneficial than similar conventional medications.
 If someone thinks there is no proof holistic care works, either he hasn’t taken time to do the research or is simply discounting it.